-- 1773 Dr Samuel Johnson and James Boswell made their historic journey to the Western Isles and were guests of the Macleod chief at Raasay House.
+- 1773 Dr Samuel Johnson and James Boswell made their historic journey to the Western Isles and were guests of the Macleod chief of Raasay staying at Raasay House.

 - 1843 The last Laird, John Macleod, left the house and emigrated with his family to Australia.